lnkhamalah/medical-transportation-system-design/00-project-overview/04-System-Design-Rationale-and-Operational-Alignment.md

 It connects business objectives to specific technical design decisions and explains both:

 - The architectural reasoning, and
-- The practical impact on cashflow, risk exposure, operational control, and long-term enterprise value.
+- The practical impact on cashflow, risk exposure, operational control, billing accuracy, and long-term enterprise value.

-This section is intended to orient business leadership and technical reviewers before they proceed into detailed architecture, security, and data model documentation.
+This section is intended to orient business leadership and technical reviewers before they proceed into detailed architecture, security, data model, and billing workflow documentation.

 ---